Bryan Danielson: United States Champion (2010–2011)

 In late 2010, The Bella Twins began competing for Bryan's affection, leading to them supporting him at ringside and competing in mixed tag team matches together.
 On the January 24, 2011 episode of Raw, it was revealed that Bryan had been secretly dating Gail Kim, who began accompanying him to ringside.
 On the March 14 episode of Raw, Bryan lost the United States Championship to Sheamus, ending his reign at 176 days.
 Bryan was originally scheduled to have his rematch against Sheamus for the United States Championship on the main card at WrestleMania XXVII on April 3, but the match was rescheduled as a dark lumberjack match that ended in a no contest when the lumberjacks fought among themselves to trigger the start of a battle royal, which he lost.
 Bryan lost his title rematch the next night on Raw, after which he was saved from Sheamus by the debuting Sin Cara.

-On April 26, Bryan was drafted to SmackDown as part of the 2011 supplemental draft.
+On April 26, Bryan was drafted to the SmackDown brand as part of the 2011 supplemental draft.
 On the May 6 episode of SmackDown, Bryan made his debut for the brand by losing to Sheamus.
 Cody Rhodes then started a feud with Bryan by attacking him after losing their match and placing a paper bag on his head.
 Bryan then aligned with Sin Cara to feud with Cody Rhodes and Ted DiBiase.
 On June 28, Bryan returned to NXT to manage Derrick Bateman once again.